Walt Powell: New York Jets

-Buffalo Bills
+Buffalo Bills (first stint)

 Powell was signed by the Bills and assigned to the team's practice squad on October 6, 2015.

 Oakland Raiders

 On October 16, 2015, the Oakland Raiders signed Powell to their active roster off the Bills' practice squad.
 On November 3, 2015, he was waived by the Raiders.

 Buffalo Bills (second stint)

 On November 6, 2015, Powell was re-signed to the Bills' practice squad.
 He was promoted to the active roster on December 22, 2015.

 On November 29, 2016 Powell was placed on injured reserve with an ankle injury.

 Powell was suspended for the first four games of the 2017 season for violating the NFL policy on performance enhancing substances.
 After being reinstated from suspension on October 2, 2017, Powell was released by the Bills.

 Jacksonville Jaguars

 On January 16, 2018, Powell was signed to the Jacksonville Jaguars' practice squad.

 Post-playing career

 In an article for The Players' Tribune, Powell said that he was contacted by several NFL teams prior to the start of the 2019 NFL season asking him to try out, but he declined these offers to concentrate on developing a mobile app called Politiscope.
 He partnered with his brother, former NFL player Brandon Williams, to develop the app, which launched January 17, 2019.